-UPDATE 4-Suspect charged with 5 murders in shotgun attack on Maryland newsroom
+UPDATE 5-Suspect charged with 5 murders in shotgun attack on Maryland newsroom

 Photographs that were widely shared on social media showed newspaper staffers working on laptops in a parking garage to produce Friday’s edition while they waited to learn the fate of colleagues after the shooting.

+Annapolis Mayor Gavin Buckley said he was so proud of the journalists who had “soldiered on.”

+“These guys, they don’t make a lot of money.
+They do journalism because they love what they do.
+And they got a newspaper out today,” Buckley told Fox News.

 Ramos brought a defamation lawsuit in 2012 against Eric Hartley, a former staff writer and columnist with Capital Gazette, and Thomas Marquardt, then its editor and publisher, a court filing showed.

-Neither Hartley nor Marquardt is still employed by the paper.
+Neither Hartley nor Marquardt is still employed by the paper or were at its office on Thursday.

 An article by Hartley had contended that Ramos had harassed a woman on Facebook and that he had pleaded guilty to criminal harassment, according to a legal document.